Candidate for Mayor - City of North Salt Lake

 Access to and protection of the foothills will continue to be a critical component to proposed development on the east side of the city.

 With the addition of newer parks in the city, there is a need to update and maintain our older parks.
 Hatch Park, as part of revitalizing the city center, will be expanded and redesigned, creating an inviting venue to the surrounding neighborhoods.
-Mathis Park is an ideal setting for pickleball courts, and our Parks, Trails, Arts and Recreation Board is working on a design for those.
+Residents have asked for more pickleball courts in the City, and we are working with our Parks, Trails Arts and Recreation Advisory Board for a plan to implement courts into existing, or new parks designs.

 Plans are in the works to create a impressive series of boardwalk trails and ponds to create a Foxboro Wetlands Park.
-This project will hopefully be in conjunction with refineries and other local businesses who support environmentally sustaining projects.
+This project will hopefully be in conjunction with local businesses, including nearby refineries, who support environmentally sustaining projects.

-The annual Liberty Fest (5K, Car Show and Fireworks) and other activities such as the kite festival, NSL Reads, food trucks and farmers market, create a sense of community in our City.
+The annual Liberty Fest (5K and Liberty Fun Fair, Eaglewood Car Show and Fireworks) and other activities such as the NSL Kite Festival, NSL Reads events, Monday night food trucks and farmers market, and Senior Lunch Bunch, etc. create a sense of community in our City.
 The combination of great services and community involvement are what makes the City of North Salt Lake such a great place to live, work and play.